 If you'd like to try dandelion tea yourself, you may want to start with making your own.
 Unsprayed dandelion leaves can be harvested, washed and dried in the sun or with a dehydrator, much the way you would dry basil from your garden.
 Then it can be crumbled and used for tea.

-The University of Maryland Medical Center recommends one to two teaspoons of dried dandelion leaves steeped in hot water for five to ten minutes.
+To make a cup, add one to two teaspoons of dried dandelion leaves to hot water and steep for five to ten minutes.
 This can be enjoyed as often as three times a day.

 If you can't, or would rather not, make your own tea, there are several brands of high quality tea that you can purchase.
 Most teas you will find are made from the dandelion root, but loose leaf tea is also available.